tlevine/www.thomaslevine.com/content/!/open-by-default/index.md

 ## Things to think about
-Think about what programs you and others are already using, especially if you don't think of them as data programs, and think about how you can open the data.
+Think about what programs you and others are already using, especially if you don't think of them as data programs, and think about how you can open the data in these programs.
 A program's data will be easy to open if the program already stores its data in a standard format on the internet and it clearly separates public data from private data.